Kayleigh McEnany appears in pro-Trump 'news' video after leaving CNN

 McEnany did not immediately respond to questions about her appearance on the "Team Trump" segment Sunday.

+"It is sad but necessary to have to broadcast President Trump's achievements in this manner," one commenter said while lambasting the news media for perceived bias.

+Speaking on CNN's "Reliable Sources," longtime political analyst Jeff Greenfield said he thought McEnany's video was just part of a "long tradition, if not entirely noble tradition, of political campaign propaganda."

---CNNMoney's Brian Stelter and Dylan Byers contributed to this report.
+--CNNMoney's Dylan Byers contributed to this report.